-Camping is a great family activity.
+Camping hacks ensure a great family activity.
 There are so many fun activities you can participate in, and there are so many things in nature to discover.
 Preparation is key for a successful and safe camping experience.
 Here are our top hacks to make your next camping trip hassle-free and full of fun for everyone.

 - Freeze water bottles to use in your cooler.
 This will keep things cold and can be consumed once defrosted.

 - Invest in a portable gas stove.
 This is our favorite gas stove.
 Cooking over an open fire tastes great, but when you want morning coffee, it’s much quicker to put a kettle on a stove.
 Another alternative is a portable gas BBQ.
 Looking for recipes?
 Check out this blog post for easy campfire foods.

 - If you are traveling with young children, or are a light sleeper, consider buying a blackout tent.
 These tents have darker sleeping areas and can help everyone sleep in, past first light.
 If a new tent isn’t an option, pack an eye mask.

 - Consider a solar-powered phone charger.
 Amazon has a lot of solar-powered phone chargers to choose from.
 Just make sure to get the right adapter!
 It can be charged in advance and topped up with the sun, so you won’t be caught short in an emergency.

 - Pack glow sticks.
 A fun way to entertain the kids and see them easily in the dark.
 They can also be hung on the tent ropes once the kids are in bed so you can find your tent in the dark and avoid tripping over any ropes.

 - Pack a cheap 2 man tent to use for additional storage.
 It can be used to store clothing, food, sports equipment and free up space in the family tent.
 It also allows items to be stored under cover in case it rains, and can act as an extra changing room or a chill-out space.